chapati/beam-wiki/Home.md

+## IMPORTANT

+The information in this Wiki is outdated and is kept for historical reference only.

+Updated documentation is located here: https://beam-docs.readthedocs.io/en/latest/

 # Welcome to Beam Testnet 3

 In case you encounter any problem, please open a GitHub ticket at https://github.com/BeamMW/beam/issues or email us at testnet@beam.mw